SX0818/TodoList/project_n2w7h/README.md

 since they have similarities among unrelated classes, we use interface to achieve multiple inheritance and loose coupling.

-- In my UML class diagram, I kind of duplicate Task class, one is in the model package, another one is in the ui package.
-They have some similarities (private String name...), except that the Task class in the ui package has method about comparing different objects.
-Besides, maybe I should use abstract class to take generalization in other classes.
+- In my UML class diagram, I duplicate the Task class; one is in the model package, another one is in the UI package.
+They have some similarities (private String name...), except that the Task class in the UI package has a method for comparing different objects.
+Besides, I might use abstract classes to take generalizations in other classes.